Closing the Gap: Neurology, Music, Psychoanalysis

 In this chapter I explore the popular music of Caretaker.
 Caretaker calls into question the nature of popular music composition, performance, and reception.
 In a nutshell Caretaker works sound almost just like classic popular jazz and Tin Pan Alley standards.
 My phrase "just like" in the previous sentence is crucial.
 Since the works sound subtly distorted, slowed down, thick with quiet ambient noise, warped, they evoke the wow and flutter of tape recording imperfections of reel-to-reel and cassette technologies.

 I shall suggest in this chapter that the music of Caretaker evokes the Lacanian notion of nostalgia as described by Žižek. Žižek, describes the essential structure of nostalgia as looking at oneself looking, remembering, listening.
 Nostalgia is a psychic mirror of mirrors in which frames of reference contribute to the memories being evoked.
 I find Caretaker to have created a musical nostalgia through the texture of technological interventions it uses to thicken, to mediate, to draw attention to the visceral sounds of the music.
 And the essence of this nostalgia is a two-fold texture of technology: first, to use sounds of noise and distortion from the early days of tape recording; second to use digital technologies available today.
 I shall conclude this chapter with an exploration of the implications of this nostalgic music for subjectivity in our post-Cartesian present.
-And finally I shall explore how neurology maps acoustic memories.
+And finally I shall explore how neuroscience maps acoustic memories.